MariaSernaZ/MariaSernaZ/README.md

 <br>

-I´ve just finished a Bootcamp at [Adalab](https://adalab.es/) and I learned:
+I´ve just finished a Bootcamp in [Adalab](https://adalab.es/) and I learned:
   * HTML5, CSS3, Sass
   * Manage APIs with JavaScript and React
   * Version control with Git